NvChad/nvchad.github.io/docs/quickstart/post-install.md

 - NvChad updates wont overwite `lua/custom` dir as its gitignored, all of the user changes must be done in this dir only

-- `custom/init.lua` gets loaded at the end in the main init.lua file, add your commands, autocmds here etc
+- `custom/init.lua` gets loaded at the end in the main init.lua file, add your commands,options, autocmds here etc
 - `custom/chadrc.lua` is used to override `core/default_config.lua` and basically control whole of nvchad, you have to maintain the table structure of `default_config.lua`
 ---